andrejw27/Codility-Challenges/README.md

 # Codility-Training-Solutions

-This is my solutions for Codility exercises in Python.
+Solutions for Codility exercises in Python.

 The exercises can be found [here](https://app.codility.com/programmers/lessons/).